colemanw/webform_civicrm/README.txt

 postal_code - the id of the field (usually the column name in the database) So this field is for the postal code of the first address of the second contact on the form.

 Note that for consistency, all form keys are treated as if everything might be multi-valued.
-So even though a contact can only have one first_name, the form key for contact 1's first name is still "civicrm_1_contact_1_contact_first_name" which tells us that this is the first contact on the form, and the first (and only) set of contact fields for them.
+So even though a contact can only have one first_name, the form key for contact 1's first name is still "civicrm_1_contact_1_contact_first_name" which tells us that this is a field for the first contact on the form, and the first (and only) set of contact fields for them.